flipjs/dotfiles/CHEAT.md

 ### Mac Peripherals

 - If a bluetooth device stops working, try turning off bluetooth on both devices and turn it back on.
+- If airpods is acting up, try putting it back inside the case (maybe it resets from there?)